-This is especially important for fintech companies.
-Because your marketers often must know multiple different financial sectors already, spreading their time and attention further still, by focusing on other specialist areas just means attention is spread even thinner; a problem that’s not exactly in-line with the kind of specialist, targeted marketing strategies that gets results.
+This is especially important for business growth inside fintech companies, mainly because your marketers often must know multiple different financial sectors already, spreading their time and attention further still, by focusing on other specialist areas just means attention is spread even thinner.

-Having a focused marketing team on job is the best way to both retain current and acquire new customers.
+Having a focused fintech marketing team on job is the best way to both retain current and acquire new customers in the market.

 6. Create content that helps retention and acquisition

-When you’re in the growth stage of your product, naturally you have a higher priority on acquiring new customers than retaining existing customers.
+When you're in the growth stage of your product, naturally you have a higher priority to delight and acquire new customers; than retain existing customers.

-While content marketing is a highly effective way to scale a business, generate buzz around a new product and attract new customers, it’s also great for customer retention.
+While content marketing is a highly effective way to scale a business, generate buzz around a new product and attract new customers, it's also great for visitor and customer loyalty.

-You’ve probably realised by now that content marketing is an important aspect of your overall inbound marketing strategy and are creating it regularly.
+You've realised by now that content marketing is an important aspect of your overall inbound fintech marketing campaign and marketing strategy, and you are aware of the need to create it regularly.

-However. take a look over your content schedule and ask yourself the question:
+However. look over your content schedule and ask yourself the question: